Two RV Gypsies: Full-Time RVers

 the two RV Gypsies

-A couple of school busses full of kids arrive and cross the bridge.
-The two RV Gypsies just sit and enjoy the scenery until they leave.
+A couple of school busses full of kids arrived and crossed the bridge.
+The two RV Gypsies just sat and enjoyed the scenery until they left.
 The kids never went further then the bridge area.

 a view of the bridge

-The two RV Gypsies eat their picnic lunch in the picnic area on Grandfather Mountain, just down the road from the bridge.
-It is still quite windy - check out Lee's hairdo.
+Below: The two RV Gypsies ate their lunch in the picnic area on Grandfather Mountain, just down the road from the bridge.
+It was still quite windy - check out Lee Duquette's hairdo.

 Karen Duquette relaxing in a grassy field of wildflowers